QianyiWu/UI_framework/README.md

 ## User Interface framework
 This project based on Qt.
-It provide an UI framework to display 2D image and 3D mesh.
+It provides an UI framework to display 2D image and 3D mesh.

 Lib Dependence: OpenMesh \ Eigen \OpenGL